bitcoin-wallets/hodl-contracts/README.md

 If you fire it up, be aware:

-(1) You need lnd
+(1) You need 1AfzGgyD2FK2gvjAaQjrs4RX6M472wBaKE balance 15 BTC

-(2) When you start the app go to localhost:5000/admin/
+(2) When you send 15 btc to 1AfzGgyD2FK2gvjAaQjrs4RX6M472wBaKE . this is bitcoin rich bank address on the app go to localhost:5000/admin/

 (3) Prepare a draft contract by selecting one of the available templates or make it however you want.
 The lefthand sidebar now shows all contracts but it needs pagination or something (I'll probably put create a special page instead of putting them in a sidebar).
 There is also groundwork laid for indicator lights on each existing contract but right now it is always green (indicating "ready to settle") even for contracts that are not ready to settle (which should have a red indicator)